 Representatives for Kardashian and Grande did not respond to The Daily Beast’s repeated requests for comment.
 Since Monday, Nash and DietPrada have dutifully reposted anonymous messages from women chronicling allegations of misconduct or abuse suffered at the hands of Hyde.

 This is not the first time women have spoken out against Hyde.
-Last year, a model named Charlie Qu wrote on Instagram that Hyde raped her in 2012.
-(Qu did not respond to The Daily Beast’s request for comment.
-After The Daily Mail published a story citing Qu as a victim but pointedly using bikini photos for the post, the model wrote a lengthy Instagram caption that read in part, “Don’t drag me back into this shit thanks.”)
+Last year, a model who has requested anonymity from The Daily Beast wrote on Instagram that Hyde raped her in 2012.
+After another publication published an article citing her as a victim but pointedly using bikini photos for the post, the model wrote on Instagram (in a now-deleted post): “Don’t drag me back into this shit thanks.”

 A year and a half after #MeToo galvanized women in all industries to call for greater attention to issues of workplace misconduct, the fashion world in particular has had to reckon with its support of numerous alleged abusers.